melquisedecfelipe/dotfiles/README.md

 #### Ubuntu autoinstall.yaml

-1. Copy `.env.example` to `.env`
-2. Set your password in `UBUNTU_PASSWORD`
+1. Run `cp .env.example .env` and set your password in `PASSWORD`
-3. Run `./linux/generate-autoinstall.sh`
+2. Run `./linux/generate-autoinstall.sh`
-4. Use the URL `http://localhost:8000/autoinstall.yaml` in your Ubuntu installation
+3. Use the URL `http://localhost:8000/autoinstall.yaml` in your installation

 ### Apps